hertg/egpu-switcher/README.md

 **This does not provide you with a plug-and-play functionality like you may know from Windows.
 If you want do connect / disconnect your EGPU, you will have to restart your computer**.

 # Prerequisites
+1. You have already authorized your Thunderbolt EGPU and are able to connect
-1. Install the latest proprietary drivers for your GPUs
+1. You have already installed the latest proprietary drivers for your GPUs

 > When installing Ubuntu 19.04, please check the box "Install third-party software for graphics and Wi-Fi hardware".
 After that, all required drivers will be installed automatically.